Educate. Innovate. Lead.

 The undergraduate and graduate programs both implement simulation throughout the curriculum.
 Simulation is defined as low, medium and high-fidelity simulation, virtual simulations, task trainers, sim pads and clinical scenarios.
 The Onanian SON Dean and Graduate and Undergraduate Department Chair oversee all activities associated with using simulation throughout the curriculum.
 The Simulation Program curricula development and faculty simulation education are directed by the Simulation Director.
 The Informatics/Simulation Sub-Committee provides advisory functions to the program.

-The Informatics/Simulation Sub-Committee functions specific to simulation include:
+The Informatics and Simulation Committee functions specific to simulation include:

 Provide a safe environment for high-quality simulation experiences that support the mission and vision of the simulation program intersecting with the overall Onanian SON mission and vision, achieved by ongoing assessment and review of best practice in simulation.